-We now consider the purifiability of equilibria in the unperturbed game.
+We now consider the purifiability of equilibria in the unperturbed game, while maintaining our restriction to bounded recall strategies.
 Purification has several meanings in the literature (see Morris (2008)).
-One question asked in the literature is when can we guarantee that every equilibrium is essentially pure by adding noise to payoffs (e.g., Radner and Rosenthal (1982)).
+One question asked in the literature is when can we guarantee that every equilibrium is essentially pure by adding noise to payoffs (e.g., Radner and Rosenthal (1982))?
 It is trivially true that our shocks ensure that there is an essentially pure equilibrium (we build in enough independence to guarantee that this is the case) and that there are no equilibria with nontrivial mixing.